-One possible bias in the input CCCM group profile is the misattribution of low-cloud extinc-189 tion detected by MODIS to higher altitude cloud in the CCCM dataset, due to undetected low-190 cloud layers.
-The combined active measurements from CALIPSO and CloudSat provide the best 191 satellite-based estimate of low-cloud, but detection of low-cloud remains challenging in some sce-192 narios.
-For example, CloudSat is unable to detect all boundary layer clouds due to ground clutter, 193 and CALIPSO is unable to detect lower clouds when high clouds with optical depth greater than 2 194 -3 exist and completely attenuate the lidar signal (Mace et al. 2009).
-Low-cloud is more common 195 during the day as discussed in section 3, so this problem is likely to be more significant during 196 the day.
-If low-cloud is missing in the CloudSat and CALIPSO profiles, then the normalization of optical depth by MODIS may lead to an attribution of low-cloud extinction to higher-level clouds.
+One possible bias in the input CCCM group profile is the misattribution of low-cloud extinction detected by MODIS to higher-altitude cloud in the CCCM dataset, because of undetected low-cloud layers.
+The combined active measurements from CALIPSO and CloudSat provide the best satellite-based estimate of low cloud, but detection of low cloud remains challenging in some scenarios.
+For example, CloudSat is unable to detect all boundary layer clouds as a result of ground clutter, and CALIPSO is unable to detect lower clouds when high clouds with optical depth greater than 2-3 exist and completely attenuate the lidar signal (Mace et al. 2009).
+Low cloud is more common during the day as discussed in section 3, so this problem is likely to be more significant during the day.
+If low cloud is missing in the CloudSat and CALIPSO profiles, then the normalization of optical depth by MODIS may lead to an attribution of low-cloud extinction to higher-level clouds.
 This would lead to a reduction in OLR, while having little impact on the OSR, which is consistent with the daytime SOCRATES calculations.
 We shall refer to this as the "low-cloud misattribution" hypothesis throughout this article.

-202 c.
+c.
 Diurnal mean approximation

-Surface based synoptic and geostationary satellite observations show maximum low-cloud oc-203 currence in SWA at approximately 1000 UTC and minimum at 1800 UTC (van der Linden et al. 204 2015).
-Moreover, like much of the tropics, SWA has a diurnal cycle in high cloud linked to the 205 occurrence of convection, with more high cloud at night than during the day (e.g. Hill et al. 2016).
-206 As the CCCM product is based on polar orbiting satellite measurements, it overpasses SWA at 207 only two points in the diurnal cycle and clearly will not capture this complex cloud diurnal vari-208 ability.
-However, estimates of the diurnal mean irradiances are required to analyze the contribution 209 of different cloud types to the mean radiation budget.
-210
+Surface-based synoptic and geostationary satellite observations show maximum low cloud occurrence in SWA at approximately 1000 UTC and minimum at 1800 UTC (van der Linden et al. 2015).
+Moreover, like much of the tropics, SWA has a diurnal cycle in high cloud linked to the occurrence of convection, with more high cloud at night than during the day (e.g., Hill et al. 2016).
+As the CCCM product is based on polar-orbiting satellite measurements, it overpasses SWA at only two points in the diurnal cycle and clearly will not capture this complex cloud diurnal variability.
+However, estimates of the diurnal mean irradiances are required to analyze the contribution of different cloud types to the mean radiation budget.

-We use different methods to approximate the diurnal mean radiative effect of different cloud 211 types in the SW and LW regions.
-For a SW diurnal mean approximation, we conducted further 212 calculations with solar zenith angles corresponding to each hour of the diurnal cycle.
-The hourly 213 calculations based on 13:30 profiles were averaged together to approximate the diurnal mean, as 214 we assume 13:30 cloud properties are more representative of mean daylight conditions than 01:30 215 cloud properties.
-The hourly calculations based on 01:30 profiles are averaged together to obtain 216 a second estimate, which we use to derive the uncertainty due to diurnal changes in cloud, as 217 described in section 2e.
-For a LW diurnal mean approximation, we simply average the mean 218 irradiances at 13:30 and 01:30, which is consistent with several previous studies (e.g., Hong et al. 2016).
+We use different methods to approximate the diurnal mean radiative effect of different cloud types in the SW and LW regions.
+For a SW diurnal mean approximation, we conducted further calculations with solar zenith angles corresponding to each hour of the diurnal cycle.
+The hourly calculations based on 1330 LT profiles were averaged together to approximate the diurnal mean, as we assume 1330 LT cloud properties are more representative of mean daylight conditions than 0130 LT cloud properties.
+The hourly calculations based on 0130 LT profiles are averaged together to obtain a second estimate, which we use to derive the uncertainty resulting from diurnal changes in cloud, as described in section 2e.
+For the LW diurnal mean approximation, we simply average the mean irradiances at 1330 and 0130 LT, which is consistent with several previous studies (e.g., Hong et al. 2016).

-To evaluate our diurnal mean approximations, we compare our results to Geostationary Earth 221 Radiation Budget (GERB) measurements of TOA irradiances (Harries et al. 2005; Dewitte et al. 222 2008) for the same time period and region as CCCM.
-With a temporal resolution of 15 minutes 223 the GERB HR (high-resolution) measurements resolve the diurnal cycle of TOA irradiances.
-The 224 GERB product does not report SW outgoing radiative fluxes (OSR) for solar zenith angles larger 225 than $80^{\circ}$ .
-For zenith angles between $86.5^{\circ}$ and $104.5^{\circ}$ , we use mean twilight values from CERES 226 (Kato 2003).
-For zenith angles between 80.0° and 86.5°, where CERES twilight values are not 227 reported, we use linear interpolation in time between the GERB measurements and the CERES 228 twilight values.
-229
+To evaluate our diurnal mean approximations, we compare our results to Geostationary Earth Radiation Budget (GERB) measurements of TOA irradiances (Harries et al. 2005; Dewitte et al. 2008) for the same time period and region as CCCM.
+With a temporal resolution of 15 min the GERB high-resolution (HR) measurements resolve the diurnal cycle of TOA irradiances.
+The GERB product does not report OSR fluxes for solar zenith angles larger than 80°.
+For zenith angles between 86.5° and